 Click here to see why one student chose our Medical Physics Program.

 Click here for detailed descriptions of our graduate degree programs, sample curricula and more information about postdoctoral training opportunities.

 Using a collaborative approach, Mary Bird Perkins formed a medical physics consortium with multiple affiliate sites, including Willis-Knighton Cancer Center in Shreveport, LA and the University of Mississippi Medical Center in Jackson, MS. This has allowed for the expansion of residency training opportunities and resources.
 In conjunction with its affiliates, Mary Bird Perkins now has one of the largest and most comprehensive radiation oncology physics residency training programs in the United States.

 Our Medical Physics Program covers an array of research topics.
 Mary Bird Perkins Cancer Center and LSU are dedicated to teaching our students about the latest Medical Physics technologies and therapies, as well as furthering research in the areas below.

-Volumetric modulated arc therapy (VMAT) is a new radiation therapy technique that can decrease the time needed to delivery a radiation therapy treatment by 50% or more.
+Volumetric modulated arc therapy (VMAT) can decrease the time needed to deliver a radiation therapy treatment by 50% or more.
 VMAT delivery coordinates and optimizes the movement of the gantry, multi-leaf collimator and dose rate such that IMRT-quality dose distributions are delivered in a fraction of the time.
 Current VMAT research at Mary Bird Perkins Cancer Center focuses on determining proper clinical indications for use of VMAT and verifying that VMAT treatments are delivered as planned.